Intel Unite® Solution

 - Developers are required to sign their plugins and provide a corresponding certificate that checks the signature.
 The hub checks for certificates by default.
 This can be turned off with the server profile.

 Note that disabling of certificate checks should not be used in production environments.

 - Can the hub share its desktop or apps?

-- Does the hub support video streaming?
+- Does the hub handle audio and video streaming?

 - Yes, a hub can stream video, but it cannot stream audio to the hub and attached audio-visual equipment.

 - When creating Intel Unite plugins, should all plugin files go into the default plugins folder?

 - Only the main *plugin.dll file should be in the plugin folder.
 Put all dependent files in .\plugins\<myfolder>.